mwielocha/factorio/README.md

 ### Recipies

 You can configure coupling with a recipe.
-Recipe is a class that extends `factorio.Recipe` and contains a set or rule on how to construct given components.
+Recipe is a class that extends `factorio.Recipe` and contains a set or rules on how to construct given components.
 There are two ways of provind coupling rules:

 ```scala